Explore Venice's iconic symbol and its sacred treasures

 {{ticket-block-triple}}

-The basilica is also full of treasures that have been collected over the centuries, including Byzantine artwork, ancient relics, and other precious artefacts with one of the most famous being the ‘Pala d'Oro’, a stunning altarpiece covered with gold and precious stones.
+The basilica is also full of treasures that have been collected over the centuries, including Byzantine artwork, ancient relics, and other precious artefacts with one of the most famous being the ‘Pala d'Oro’, an altarpiece that is covered with gold and precious stones.
 The building also has a treasury which contains a collection of sacred relics and liturgical objects.

 Throughout history St. Mark's Basilica has served as a symbol of Venetian wealth, power, and religious devotion.
 It’s also closely associated with the ‘Doge of Venice’, who used the basilica for important state ceremonies and religious rituals.